reowst/sdk/FAQ.md

 ## What languages are supported?

 The Network Next SDK is written in low-level C style C++ so it's easy to call from other additional languages.
-Please get involved and contribute a binding for your preferred language to our open source SDK! https://github.com/networknext/sdk
+Get involved and contribute a binding for your preferred language to our open source SDK! https://github.com/networknext/sdk

 ## What locations are supported by Network Next?